The Axon M flips the 'flip phone' on its head

 But it's not exactly a slam-dunk of a phone that'll change the industry overnight.
 Unlike the sleek, flexible foldable prototype phones we've seen in the past (an indicator of where the industry may be heading), the Axon M's cumbersome design is far from the future we've been imagining.
 Its ugly seam gets in the way of movie watching and gameplay, it's bulky and thick and its uneven weight distribution makes it uncomfortable to hold.

 In the US, the phone is available exclusively on AT&T for $725 (which converts to about £538 and AU$953).
-That's pricey, and it costs more than the starting price of both the Pixel 2 ($649.99 at Best Buy) and iPhone 8 ($699.00 at Apple).
+That's pricey, and it costs more than the starting price of both the Pixel 2 and iPhone 8 (£699.00 at Apple).
 Yet, it doesn't have the camera hardware or processing prowess to go head to head with either of them.

 As such, the ZTE Axon M isn't for everybody and most people will find its design ridiculous.
 And while it's a reliable and decent phone in and of itself overall -- and it'll be interesting to see if ZTE continues to iterate on this device -- you should only get it if you either really see yourself getting a lot of use out of that second screen, or you like indulging the onlookers around you who'll ask if they can see your snazzy phone.